j-farkas/ttreact/README.md

 ## Description

-The game starts with two players and each player has five cards to play with.
-There are 32 cards in total.
-For each game, the computer chooses 5 random cards for each player.
-Each card has four numbers on it.
-The number that is closest to the number on the adjacent card will be pitted against each other.
-If the number on the card is greater than the other card's number, the player now owns both cards.
-The player with the most cards at the end of the game wins.
+The card minigame from Final Fantasy VIII.
+Each player is dealt a random starting hand and places them on the board, starting with the blue player.
+If a card's strength to one side is higher than the adjacent card's strength, the adjacent card is captured upon placement.
+Whichever player controls more cards at the end is the winner.

 ## Setup/Installation Requirements

-* Clone the project from https://github.com/j-farkas/triple-triad
+* Clone the project from https://github.com/j-farkas/ttreact
+* Import the database in the root directory.
+* Host using dotnet
 * Run in browser
 * Start a new game

 ## Known Bugs
-Multiple sudden deaths will break the game.
+Drag and drop does not work on mobile.

 ## Specs
 _A player drags a card onto the board / The card's image is appended to the space dragged to_